Wang-Derr/ARDRUMINO/README.md

 ## Optional (but recommended) 3D modeled enclosure

-The files for this 3D modeled enclosure will be uploaded soon!
+You can find the `.stl` files for the enclosure [here](https://www.printables.com/model/1103677-ardsequino-enclosure)!

 You will also need the following hardware to secure the circuit and enclosure:
+- 17x key caps (I printed [these](https://www.printables.com/model/67474-flat-mx-keycap))
 - 9x M3 8mm screws
 - 9x M3 nuts
 - 4x M2 6mm screws